Malindi Marine National Park & Reserve

 Camping:

-Camping along the beach is possible as long as you bring all supplies such as food, water, and anything you may need.
-The campsite has 2 BBQ and cooking areas, 2 toilets with running water, pit latrines, and security lights for the night.
-It is a cool way to spend a Kenya beach safari, with beats of the waves on the shores to mark the night.
+Camping along the beach is possible as long as you bring all the supplies you need, such as food, water, and anything else you may need.
+The campsite has 2 BBQs and cooking areas, 2 toilets with running water, pit latrines, and security lights for the night.
+It is a cool way to spend a Kenyan beach safari, with the sound of the waves on the shore marking the night.

 Sunbathing on Magic Island

-This is a rather unique experience for tourists who are not accustomed to water activities, they can just relax and enjoy the sun setting on the beach and the cool breeze of the Indian ocean.
+This is a rather unique experience for tourists who are not accustomed to water activities; they can just relax and enjoy the sunset on the beach and the cool breeze of the Indian Ocean.

 Water spots:

-There is a good variety of water sports to be enjoyed off the Malindi Beach, including water-skiing, jet-skiing, para-sailing, surfing, wind-surfing, and even kite-surfing.
+There is a wide variety of water sports to enjoy off the Malindi Beach, including water skiing, jet skiing, parasailing, surfing, windsurfing, and even kitesurfing.

 Scuba Diving

 Coral Garden, Marine Park, and Tewa sites all have a maximum depth of 11 Meters, making them suitable for beginners.
-At Turtle Point and Papa Point you can drop down to around 16mt, and The Channel has a maximum depth of 23mt.
+At Turtle Point and Papa Point, you can drop down to around 16 m, and The Channel has a maximum depth of 23 m.

 All equipment is available for hire from several Scuba Diving centers, and lessons are available.